cosmos72/gomacro/README.md

 // returns []int{3, 2, 1} i.e. the len() of each string in input slice:

 Transform#[string,int]([]string{"abc","xy","z"}, func(s string) int { return len(s) })

+// Partial and full specialization of templates are supported.
+// Together with recursive templates, they also (incidentally)
+// provide Turing completeness at compile-time:

+// The following example uses recursion and full specialization
+// to compute fibonacci sequence at compile time.

+// general case: encode Fib#[N] in the length of array type. template[N] type Fib [
+	len((*Fib#[N-1])(nil)) +
+	len((*Fib#[N-2])(nil))   ]int

+template[] for[2] type Fib [1]int // specialization for Fib#[2]
+template[] for[1] type Fib [1]int // specialization for Fib#[1]

+const Fib30 = len((*Fib#[30])(nil)) // compile-time constant

 ```
 Current limitations:
-* partial or full template specializations not supported yet.
 * instantiation is on-demand, but template arguments #[...] must be explicit.
 * template methods not supported yet.

-* template types and functions cannot yet be recursive, i.e. they cannot reference themselves
+Observation: the compile-time Turing completeness provided by these C++-style templates
+is really poorly readable, for three reasons:
+* iteration must be written as recursion
+* `if` must be written as template specialization, outside the main template
+* integers must be encoded inside types, for example in the length of array types

+In the author's opinion, compile-time Turing completeness is a very enticing
+feature for several use cases and for a non-trivial percentage of developers.

+If the only way to get such feature is with poorly readable (ab)use of templates,
+the result is a lot of poorly readable template code.

+If Turing-complete templates are ever added to Go (or any other language)
+it is thus very important to also provide an alternative, more natural syntax
+to perform Turing-complete computation at compile-time.
+An example
+could be: `const foo(args)` where the function `foo` must respect certain
+constraints (to be defined) in order to be callable at compile time.

+For a more detailed discussion, see [doc/generics.md](doc/generics.md).

 ## Debugger

 Since version 2.6, gomacro also has an integrated debugger.
-There are two ways to use it:
+There are three ways to enter it:
+* hit CTRL+C while interpreted code is running.
 * type `:debug STATEMENT-OR-FUNCTION-CALL` at the prompt.
 * add a statement (an expression is not enough) `"break"` or `_ = "break"` to your code, then execute it normally.

-In both cases, execution will be suspended and you will get a `debug>` prompt, which accepts the following commands:
+In all cases, execution will be suspended and you will get a `debug>` prompt, which accepts the following commands:
 `step`, `next`, `finish`, `continue`, `env [NAME]`, `inspect EXPR`, `list`, `print EXPR-OR-STATEMENT`

 Also,